Arjun586/ReplayOS/README.md

 - [x] **Advanced Sidebar Command Center:** Dynamic Project Switcher: A dropdown at the top of the sidebar for seamless navigation between multiple isolated projects.Service Health Overview: A global status indicator to monitor the real-time health (Up/Down) of every connected microservice.
 - [x] **Interactive Trace Exploration:** Span Metadata Inspector: A slide-over panel triggered by clicking a span in the Waterfall view to display raw tags, metadata, and high-precision timestamps.
 Deep Linking (Waterfall to Logs): Automatic page scrolling and highlighting of specific log events when a corresponding span is selected in the trace view.
 - [x] **Next-Gen Timeline Observability:** Contextual Metadata Drawer: A sleek slide-out panel that instantly reveals deep OpenTelemetry attributes, raw SQL payloads, and full error stack traces upon clicking a span without cluttering the main UI.
 Smart Span Collapsing: Automatically detects and groups repetitive N+1 query patterns into single expandable blocks to optimize DOM performance and readability.
 Critical Path Highlighting: Algorithmically traces and visually highlights the exact sequence of bottlenecks contributing to the highest request latency.
+- [x] **Live Traffic Feed:** A "Live Mode" dashboard toggle that utilizes optimized periodic polling to display incoming incidents and traces without requiring a manual refresh.

 ## 🗺️ Roadmap & Future Scope